Skip to main content

 If you’re the CEO and you think people should get to meetings on time, yet you don’t, that’s never going to create a culture of accountability.

-Luckily for you, on this week’s episode of The Melting Pot, we have the author of the book Creating a Culture of Accountability, business and leadership coach and speaker, Mark Green.
+Luckily for you, on this week’s episode of Mind Your F**king Business, we have the author of the book Creating a Culture of Accountability, business and leadership coach and speaker, Mark Green.

 “The reason I wrote the book is because I have yet to observe an organisation of any size and scope, anywhere on the planet in any industry, who one way or another didn’t have a significant struggle with accountability.”